Project Management Certification

 You can also get certified in specific project management methodologies such as the PRINCE2.
 Or you can get certified in project management as related to a specific industry.
 The International Council for Electronic Commerce Consultants, for example, offers project management certification in IT Security.

-Most importantly, project management certification acts as a formal qualification.
+Most importantly, project management certification acts as formal recognition of your knowledge, skills, and experience.
 This means that it helps you find work, earn more, build a career, and get ahead in your profession.

 This does not, however, mean you can’t get work in project management without certification!
 There are numerous entry-level positions in project management where you simply need some project management training or experience.